 Viva México!!!.
 I had the opportunity to explore and experience México City by myself recently.
 Though the trip is primarily not for tourism, I grabbed all the chances to learn and understand the city and its culture as much as I can, and not be just a tourist passing by.
 I pretty much have an idea about México City (including how notorious it can be there) still, before jumping into the plane, I did my research about my destination and meticulously planned how I can hit two birds with one stone (business and pleasure).
 I also asked my Mexican friends for their suggestions, so I can maximize my trip to the fullest.
 Armed with enthusiasm and ideas of the must things to do, eat, see & learn and off I traveled to México City.

 It was a three-day trip, but the fun part only happened in less than 24 hours.
-And yes, I hustled to cover most of the stuff in my list and surely I achieved what I was hoping to gain from this trip, fond memories, better understanding and deeper respect for México and its people.
-Here are some of the photo highlights of my trip and may it give you an idea on what you can do in México City in less than a day.
+And yes, I hustled to cover most of the stuff on my list.
+Surely, I achieved what I was hoping to gain from this trip, fond memories, better understanding, and deeper respect for México and its people.
+Here are some of the photo highlights of my trip, and may it give you an idea on what you can do in México City in less than a day.

 Aerial snapshots of México City

 I’m getting so giddy when finally I can see my destination in sight.
 Listed as one the biggest metropolitan in the world and joining the list of top 10 highly populated city.
 Indeed, México City is HUGE!

 El Ángel de la Independencia, along Paseo de la Reforma